 Violations of No Contact Orders and Civil Protection Orders can have serious consequences.
 A first time offense is a misdemeanor offense resulting in up to $1000 fine and one-year in jail.
 A second offense is a felony resulting in up to $5000 fine and five-years in prison.
 See: Idaho Code §18-920

 Do not take these matters lightly!
 If you are fighting a NCO/CPO or if you have been charged with violating either of these court orders, let me fight to protect your rights, freedom, and reputation.
-Call me to discuss your case today.
+Call me for a free consultation.